 Elevation plays a crucial role in Chablis.
 The upper slopes on both sides of the Serein river feature the Portlandian limestone, which forms a protective cap with its brown limestone and sandy patches.
 This higher elevation and slightly cooler aspect provide a home for the Petit Chablis AOC.
 These wines, characterized by their pale gold hue, offer aromas of white flowers, citrus, and often a saline touch, making them a delightful companion to seafood.

-The Kimmeridgean limestones and marls below the Portlandian are the soils of Chablis AOC noted for the accumulation of tiny, fossilized oyster shells (Exogyra virgula) that testify to the formerly warm oceans of the Jurassic period.
-They contribute to the crumbly texture of the soil and are responsible for the characters of the wines.
+Beneath the Portlandian, the Kimmeridgean limestones and marls define the Chablis AOC, marked by the presence of tiny, fossilized oyster shells (Exogyra virgula) that bear witness to the warm oceans of the Jurassic period.
+These geological features contribute to the crumbly soil texture and impart unique characteristics to the wines.

-Slightly lower on the slope we see what the crumbly texture and some 150-million-year-old oysters can do.
-The Domaine Mosnier Chablis is a more complex wine, with herbal, minty characters joining the white flowers and citrus aromas.
-Deeper in texture with the classic Chablis acidity, citrus and balance it shows the fidelity and nuance of the terroir.
+Further down the slope, where crumbly textures and 150-million-year-old oysters shape the terroir, Domaine Mosnier Chablis is an elegant wine and reveals a more intricate character.
+Herbal and minty notes join the ensemble of white flowers and citrus aromas.
+With a deeper texture and the classic Chablis acidity, it demonstrates the fidelity and nuance of the terroir.